-- 28. Use of the supplementary table and fence provides clamping tee grooves, dust extraction through the fence and sacrificial inserts which should be positioned in line with the drill's spindle axis. - 29.
-Twist drills, which are general purpose bits, can be used for boring holes in wood, however, BRAD POINT DRILLS generally provide a cleaner hole in wood.
+- Use of the supplementary table and fence provides clamping tee grooves, dust extraction through the fence and sacrificial inserts which should be positioned in line with the drill's spindle axis. - Twist drills, which are general purpose bits, can be used for boring holes in wood, however, brad point drills generally provide a cleaner hole in wood.
 These bits cut a flat bottom hole and are designed for removal of wood chips.
-DO NOT USE HAND BITS WHICH HAVE A CORKSCREW TYPE SCREW TIP.
+Do not use an auger bit which has a corkscrew shaft.
 At drill press speeds, they will lift and rotate the work piece.
-This can be very dangerous. - 30.
-For through boring, align the work piece so that the bit will go through the centre hole in the table or into a piece of scrap material on which the workpiece can be supported. - 31.
-Feed the drill slowly when the bit is close to cutting through the wood to prevent splintering the bottom face. - 32.
-Use of a scrap piece of wood as a base block under the work helps to reduce splintering and protects the point of the bit and the drill table. - 33.
-If using a spade bit or hole saw, drill until the centre point just breaks through the work.
-Then turn the work over and finish the hole from the other side so that the surface is not excessively splintered.
+This can be very dangerous. - For through boring, align the work piece so that the bit will go through the centre hole in the table or into a piece of scrap material on which the workpiece can be supported.
+Feed the drill slowly when the bit is close to cutting through the wood to prevent splintering the bottom face.